 The force of the venturi beneath the cargo wing could be minimized with very long gear legs.
 It is less a problem with the shorter cord.
 The following may be a better solution.
 In addition to the normal main gear, have a set of "stabilizing gear".
 The closer the cargo carrier is to the ground the greater is the danger of instability.
 The following is a "guess" at what might be sufficient.
 The "guess" is 10 ft. between cargo wing and ground is too short for safe landing.
 The actual dimension will be determined in engineering.
+The animation shows the various parts in action on take off.
+The illustrator was instructed to show a 5000 ft. runway because it was feared the viewer would be unable to accept the actual less than 1200 ft. take off distance.
+ConcordLift[TM] has the flight perimeters of a Cessna 172.

-First contact with the ground is made with the cargo wing high above the runway by very large diameter wheels.
+First contact with the ground is made with the cargo wing high above the runway by very large diameter "stabilizing gear".
 The animation uses a 30 ft. height with 10 ft. wheels.
 The auxiliary tandem wings rotate for flare.
 The stabilizing wheels carry a portion of the total load, the rest is carried by the lift, while the legs are controlled to descend to the main gear.

 At take off, the auxiliary tandem wings rotate for maximum lift.
-The ConcordLiftTM lifts off from the main gear while the stabilizing gear, still in contact with the runway, carry a portion of the load.
+The ConcordLift[TM] lifts off from the main gear while the stabilizing gear, carry a portion of the load.
 The extension of the stabilizing gear legs may be powered.
 The aircraft finally leaves ground with the cargo wing already high above the runway.

-ConcordLiftTM has two separate take off speeds.
+ConcordLift[TM] has two separate take off speeds.
 The slower speed is when it has enough lift to unload the weight on the main gear.
 The aircraft begins to lift off while the rest of the weight is still carried on the stabilizing gear.
-As the distance between the ground and main wing increases, the force of the venturi in between is reduced.
+As the distance between the ground and main wing increases, the force of the venturi is reduced.
 The second take off speed is when the aircraft has developed enough lift to carry the total weight.

 The main gear is of standard design.
-For example, the 300 ft. wingspan, 15 TEU, section has at least 4 sets of 4 stabilizing wheels and 8 sets of 4 main gear for a total of 48 wheels.
+For example, the 300 ft. wingspan, 15 TEU, section has 4 sets of 4 stabilizing wheels and 8 sets of 4 main gear for a total of 48 wheels.
 All wheel sets caster in order to handle cross winds on take off and landing.
 Wheel sets for sections to be joined on the ground caster in order to travel end first until transition to mate.
 The heavy load distributed over the total runway surface make this capable for unpaved fields.
 The multitude of landing gear creates drag under the wing and reduces the force of the venturi between the wing and ground, enhances lift.

-This complex two stage landing gear and process may appear unnecessary.
-Container Ships occasionally sink, without much media comment.
-The crash of one ConcordLiftTM will make a very big, media event.
+This complex two stage landing gear and process may be unnecessary.
 Even though the runway distance needed is short, the slow speed will permit the time needed for the take off procedure given above.
 The stabilizing gear makes smooth transition to the main gear possible.